joephinderink/SharePortation-Protocol--SPP-/provider/README.md

 Data in this endpoint should reconcile with data from the historic [`/status_changes`](/provider#status-changes) enpdoint, though `/status_changes` is the source of truth if there are discrepancies.

-As with other MDS APIs, `/vehicles` is intended for use by regulators, not by the general public. `/vehicles` can be deployed by providers as a standalone MDS endpoint for agencies without requiring the use of other endpoints, due to the [modularity](/README.md#modularity) of MDS.
-See our [MDS Vehicles Guide](https://github.com/shareportation/mobility-data-specification/wiki/MDS-Vehicles) for how this compares to GBFS `/free_bike_status`.
+As with other  SPP APIs, `/vehicles` is intended for use by regulators, not by the general public. `/vehicles` can be deployed by providers as a standalone  SPP endpoint for agencies without requiring the use of other endpoints, due to the [modularity](/README.md#modularity) of  SPP.
+See our [ SPP Vehicles Guide](https://github.com/shareportation/mobility-data-specification/wiki/ SPP-Vehicles) for how this compares to GBFS `/free_bike_status`.
 Note that using authenticated `/vehicles` does not replace the role of a public [GBFS][gbfs] feed in enabling consumer-facing applications.
 If a provider is using both `/vehicles` and GBFS endpoints, the `/vehicles` endpoint should be considered source of truth regarding an agency's compliance checks.

 In addition to the standard [Provider payload wrapper](#response-format), responses from this endpoint should contain the last update timestamp and amount of time until the next update in accordance with the [Data Latency Requirements][data-latency]: